spacetelescope/stpipe/docs/source/user_pipeline.rst

 =========

-It is important to note that a Pipeline is also a Step, so everything that applies to a Step in the :ref:`stpipe-user-steps` chapter also applies to Pipelines.
+It is important to note that a Pipeline is also a Step, so everything that applies to a Step in the :ref:`configuring-a-step` chapter also applies to Pipelines.

 Configuring a Pipeline